chenjun2hao/Attention_ocr.pytorch/README.md

 Robust Scene Text Recognition with Automatic Rectification
 ======================================

-This software implements the Robust Scene Text Recognition with Automatic Rectification (SRN only) in pytorch.
+This repository implements the Robust Scene Text Recognition with Automatic Rectification (SRN only) in pytorch, which is modified from https://github.com/meijieru/crnn.pytorch

 Train for VGG text data
 --------------